harvard-lil/capstone/capstone/capweb/templates/docs/03_learning_tracks/01_APIs/03_in_depth.md

 ## Types of Data You Can Query

-We make data available through several API endpoints, the most popular being our cases endpoint.
+We make data available through several API endpoints, the most popular being our `/cases` endpoint.
 It's the only endpoint through which we distribute full case text, and the only endpoint for which you may need authentication.
 We also serve up citations, ngrams, court metadata, reporter series metadata, volume metadata, and jurisdiction metadata.
-They all work about the same way, and are all based off of the same data set.
-That means that an ID in the reporters endpoint will correspond to a reporter object's ID listed in a case.
+They all work about the same way, and are all based on the same data set.
+That means that an ID in the `/reporters` endpoint will correspond to a reporter object's ID listed in a case.

 Check out our [API Reference]({% docs_url 'api' %}) for a complete list of specs and arguments.